The 8th INK Festival will be on April 11th – 14th 2024

 The short play is a remarkably versatile and accessible art form.
 They are tales of the unexpected, relevant, funny, sexy, touching and disturbing.
 The pleasure of watching them is that they invariably leave you wanting more – that is rare in an age that doesn’t sit still!

-The 7th INK Festival takes place in Halesworth, Suffolk 13-16th April 2023 and will feature 50 short new plays for stage and radio, selected from annual submissions that we receive each year from writers aged 8-80.
+The 7th INK Festival took place in Halesworth, Suffolk 13-16th April 2023 and featured 50 short new plays for stage and radio, selected from annual submissions that we receive each year from writers aged 8-80.

 INK is unique as it produces all the plays performed.
 This year we have an amazing selection of new works with topics ranging from floods, AI, love, loss, sibling rivalry and everything in between.